 It is the ones who have become aware of their food status inside the soul-eating machine, that the society wants shut up.
-The pagans, the indigenous, the witches, the peasants, the refugees, the abused, the conspiracy theorists, the irrational ones.
-And if you just chocked on your coffee after you saw “conspiracy theorists” in the list, you have not seen the face of the machine, yet.
-I know a few “conspiracy theorists” who are saner and more coherent and than most newspapers combined; I say it with the confidence of someone who used to take pride in my stellar, superior city education.
+The pagans, the indigenous, the witches, the peasants, the refugees, the abused, the dissidents, the irrational ones.
+And if you just chocked on your coffee after you saw “dissidents” in the list, you have not seen the face of the machine, yet.
+I say it with the confidence of someone who used to take pride in my stellar, superior city education.
 It’s all bullshit.
 Pride falls apart when you see the face of the machine.

 The violent, merciless machine wants you to believe for as long as possible that the wheels are turning smoothly, that nothing is broken, and that all you have to do is trust the conductor and feel good about yourself.
 That the feeling of love for the machine is going to keep you safe, and that it’s only the others that the machine is going to eat.